FabriceSalvaire/Patro/doc/sphinx/source/index.rst

  Installation
 ==============

-The procedure to install PyValentina is described in the :ref:`Installation Manual <installation-page>`.
+The procedure to install Patro is described in the :ref:`Installation Manual <installation-page>`.

 ===============
  Documentation
 ===============

-The best way to know what we can do with PyValentina and learn it, is to start with the examples.
+The best way to know what we can do with Patro and learn it, is to start with the examples.

- * :ref:`PyValentina Reference Manual <reference-manual-page>`
+ * :ref:`Patro Reference Manual <reference-manual-page>`
  * :ref:`Bibliography <bibliography-page>`

 ==========